 Leanne Magee, PhD Leanne Magee, PhD, is a pediatric psychologist at The Children's Hospital of Philadelphia, specializing in working with children with appearance differences.
 Locations: Main Campus Phone: 215-590-2208 Education and Training InternshipPredoctoral Internship in Clinical Psychology - VA Palo Alto Health Care System, Palo Alto, CA FellowshipPostdoctoral Fellowship in Clinical Psychology - The Children's Hospital of Philadelphia, Philadelphia, PA Undergraduate DegreeBA in Psychology - University of Pennsylvania, Philadelphia, PA Graduate DegreePhD in Clinical Psychology - Temple University, Philadelphia, PA MA in Clinical Psychology - Temple University, Philadelphia, PA Titles and Academic Titles Psychologist Departments and Services Division of Plastic and Reconstructive Surgery Neonatal Craniofacial Program Child and Adolescent Psychiatry and Behavioral Sciences Craniofacial ProgramPediatric and Adolescent Breast ProgramCleft Lip and Palate ProgramPsychology Services Selected Publications 2017 Laje, P., Rhodes, K., Magee, L., and Klarich M. (in press, Feb 2017).
 Thorascopic bilateral T3 sympathectomy for primary focal hyperhidrosis in pediatrics.
 Journal of Pediatric Surgery.
 2015 Paine, K., Solot, C., Pollak, A., Skolnik, A., McDonald-McGinn, D., Magee, L., Maguire, M., Zackai, E., Jackson, O. (2015, April).
 Practice patterns for management of velopharyngeal dysfunction in patients with 22Q11.2 deletion syndrome.
 Oral presentation at the 72nd annual meeting of the American Cleft Palate Craniofacial Association, Palm Springs, CA. 2014 Rosenberg, J., Broder, H., Magee, L., Wilson-Genderson, M. (2014, March).
 Demographic Factors Associated with Surgical Recommendation and Quality of Life Among Youth with Clefts.
 Oral presentation at the 71st annual meeting of the American Cleft Palate Craniofacial Association, Indianapolis, IN.
 Magee, L., Stein, M., Rosenberg, J., Broder, H., Wilson-Genderson, M. (2014, March).
 Quality of Life Among Youth with Cleft: Developmental Influences on Psychosocial Functioning.
 Oral presentation at the 71st annual meeting of the American Cleft Palate Craniofacial Association, Indianapolis, IN.
 Crerand, C.E., Rosenberg, J., Magee, L., Stein, M., Genderson-Wilson, M., Broder, H. (2014).
 Parent-reported family functioning among children with cleft lip/palate.
 The Cleft Palate-Craniofacial Journal, 51.
 Publications Posters and PresentationsInvited Lectures 2016 “Craniofacial Conditions: Implications for Psychosocial and Cognitive Functioning,” talk presented at Department of Child and Adolescent Psychiatry and Behavioral Sciences Behavioral Health Neuropsychology Seminar, The Children’s Hospital of Philadelphia, Philadelphia, PA.
 November 2016.
 “Psychosocial Issues in Adolescent Breast Conditions,” talk presented at Crozer Chester Medical Center Pediatric Grand Rounds as part of “Pediatric Breast Disorders Program at the Children’s Hospital of Philadelphia,” Upland, PA.
 July 2016.
 “Psychosocial Issues in Adolescent Breast Conditions,” talk presented at CHOP Talks CME lecture series “Pediatric Breast Disorders and Introduction to the Pediatric and Adolescent Breast Program at the Children’s Hospital of Philadelphia,” King of Prussia, PA.
 January 2016.
 2015 “Developing Resilience,” Oral presentation at 22Q and You: A Meeting for Caregivers, The Children’s Hospital of Philadelphia, Philadelphia, PA.
 July 2015.
-Editorial and Academic Positions Editorial Positions 2015-present, Ad hoc reviewer, Pediatric Dentistry 2013-present, Editorial Advisory Board, Body Image 2012-present, Ad hoc reviewer, Health Psychology Academic and Institutional Committees 2013-present, Cleft Palate Foundation, Publications Committee 2013-2015, Member, International Consortium for Health Outcomes Measurement, Cleft Palate Work Group 2012-present, Member, Training Advisory Committee (Intern training and selection), Division of Child and Adolescent Psychiatry and Behavioral Sciences, The Children’s Hospital of Philadelphia Leadership and Memberships Memberships in Professional Organizations 2013-present, Society for Pediatric Psychology (APA Division 54) 2013-present, American Psychological Association 2011-present, American Cleft Palate Craniofacial Association 2003-present, Association for Behavioral and Cognitive Therapies Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Editorial and Academic Positions Editorial Positions 2015-present, Ad hoc reviewer, Pediatric Dentistry 2013-present, Editorial Advisory Board, Body Image 2012-present, Ad hoc reviewer, Health Psychology Academic and Institutional Committees 2013-present, Cleft Palate Foundation, Publications Committee 2013-2015, Member, International Consortium for Health Outcomes Measurement, Cleft Palate Work Group 2012-present, Member, Training Advisory Committee (Intern training and selection), Division of Child and Adolescent Psychiatry and Behavioral Sciences, The Children’s Hospital of Philadelphia Leadership and Memberships Memberships in Professional Organizations 2013-present, Society for Pediatric Psychology (APA Division 54) 2013-present, American Psychological Association 2011-present, American Cleft Palate Craniofacial Association 2003-present, Association for Behavioral and Cognitive Therapies Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.